ebiggers/fsverity-utils/README.md

 file level rather than at the block device level.
 The `fsverity` utility allows you to set up fs-verity protected files.

-So far, fs-verity is planned to be supported by the ext4 and f2fs filesystems.
+fs-verity will initially be supported by the ext4 and f2fs filesystems, but it may later be supported by other filesystems too.

 # Building and installing